cmenseau/learning_go/1_grep_like_tool/benchmark/out/results.md

 ## Second stop : remove computing of same regex for all lines (13 ms)

 By looking through the code, I noticed that I made a programming error.
 The regex object used behind the scene to find a keyword in a line was computed for each line.
-This is useless, as the keyword is the same throughout the entire life of line_select : so it made sense to create an object LineSelector, with a regex member (thus caching the regex and re-using it).
+This is useless, as the keyword is the same throughout the entire life of line_output : so it made sense to create an object LineSelector, with a regex member (thus caching the regex and re-using it).
 It made the program faster beyond my expectations.

 Also, in this benchmark, I had improved the error handling, by collecting concurrent output streams (found occurences and errors) in the right order.